How Is Asthma Diagnosed?

 Testing for Asthma

-Spirometry: There are also several breathing tests your healthcare provider may perform.
-The most common test is called spirometry.
-Spirometry uses a device called, a spirometer, to measure the amount and speed of the air you blow out.
+There are also several breathing tests your healthcare provider may perform.
+The most common lung function test is called spirometry.
+This lung function test uses a device called, a spirometer, to measure the amount and speed of the air you blow out.
 This helps your healthcare provider see how well your lungs are working.